containers/shortnames/README.md

 “registry.fedoraproject.org/fedora”.
 We are currently assembling a public list of short-name aliases that can be used across the community.
-Multiple Linux distributions and companies have expressed interest in collaborating the containe engines, to help registry their images.
+Multiple Linux distributions and companies have expressed interest in collaborating the container engines, to help registry their images.

 ## Goal